The Miso Soup

 "Relax your abdomen, make the best use of blood, drain hundreds of poisons, go into the stomach, help digestion, improve energy circulation, improve your blood circulation, calm down pain, give you a lot of appetite.
 I will stop my abdomen, I will blacken my hair and moisturize my skin."

-One miso soup give you power to walk 9 km.
+One miso soup gives you the power to walk 9 km.

-Having miso soup in the morning gets lid of poisons.
+Having miso soup in the morning gets rid of poisons.

 Miso soup kills doctors.

 Miso soup gets rid of tabacco (poison and harm)

 One cup drinking with miso, There is not much poison in sake.

 Most of proverbs about miso are related to health.